vigetlabs/tess/README.md

 - `--rclone-folder-id`: Google Drive folder ID.
 If present, Tess uploads the final report.
 - `--upload-format`: `docx` (default, imports as a Google Doc) or `pdf` (uploads a PDF file as-is).
 - `--pdf-engine`: Preferred PDF engine for pandoc (e.g., `tectonic`, `xelatex`).
 Leave empty for auto.

+Config precedence: if `rclone_remote` is present in `config.toml`, Tess uses it unless the `--rclone-remote` flag is provided, in which case the flag wins.

 Notes: